ensisoft/detonator/README.md

 ```

 - Next build the Gamestudio engine to WASM blob.
 Make sure that you have the emscripten tools in your path.
 I.e, emcc should be found.
-If they aren't you probably want to source the emsdk_env.sh file.
+If they aren't you probably need to source the emsdk_env.sh file.

 ```
   $ which emcc